LizzieMerrill/startup/README.md

 ## Database Deliverable
 For this deliverable I stored all user posts from the post page in the database.

-MongoDB Atlas database created - done!
+MongoDB Atlas database created - account and database cluster both created, information put into dbConfig.json for convenience.

 Endpoints for data - My stubbed out endpoints now process the data and send it to Mongo.

 Stores data in MongoDB - done!
 ## Authentication Deliverable